-But what if I told you that you could forget about Fastpasses, MagicBands, and all of the other line management technology and strategies that Disney offers, but still walk right onto nearly every ride your heart desires?
-All you need are some bucks -- lots of 'em.
+But what if we told you that you could forget about Fastpasses, MagicBands, and all of the other line management technology and strategies that Disney offers, but still walk right onto nearly every ride your heart desires (including Avatar Flight of Passage)?

 All you need are some bucks—lots of 'em.